lekob/pub-sub-playground/README.md

     cd pub-sub-playground
     ```

-2. Build and run the services using Docker Compose:
+2. Build and run the services:

     ```bash
-    docker compose up --build -d
+    make
     ```

 ## Usage